 Pro Arts Gallery: Module

-We collaborate with artists, cultural organizers, activists and commoners on the co-creation of critical discourse and deep reflections of the world we live in, through the traditional format of exhibitions, site-specific projects and presentations, and related event series (such as discussions, music series, conferences, screenings, talks, research-based projects, short-term residencies, published work, etc.) We use the platforms of our blog and print newsletter to expand the conversation beyond the constrains of the independent art scene.
+We collaborate with artists, cultural organizers, activists and art commoners on the co-creation of critical discourse and deep reflections of the world we live in, through the traditional format of exhibitions, site-specific projects and presentations, and related event series (such as discussions, music series, conferences, screenings, talks, research-based projects, short-term residencies, published work, etc.) We use the platforms of our blog and print newsletter to expand the conversation beyond the constrains of the independent art scene.
 Our goal with this module is to reach those populations that are victimized and disposed by the institutions of this society.

 Pro Arts @ the commons: Module